UvrajSB/PrivAgent/README.md

-# PrivAgents: Agents with PETT (Privacy Enhancement Techniques Toolkit)
+# PrivAgents: Agents and MCP servers for Confidential AI Workflows
 **PrivAgents** is a privacy-first framework that showcases how autonomous agents, both on-device and in the cloud, can perform secure data processing through trustless MCP servers while ensuring complete confidentiality.
 It leverages **Privacy-Enhancing Technologies (PETs)** herein **Homomorphic Encryption (HE)** to compute on encrypted data without ever accessing raw information.

 Through a conversational agent interface, user data is encrypted on the device, sent to a secure processing unit (MCP), and the results are returned in encrypted form to be decrypted locally.
 This creates a secure and intelligent system for sensitive environments such as healthcare, personalization, and finance.